Deep-fried Mars bar: Popularity

-The peculiar snack caught worldwide attention.
+The deep-fried Mars bar caught worldwide attention.
 In 1998, The Calgary Sun jokingly published an article with: "Welcome to Britain.
-Official motto: Out of the Frying Pan and Into The Deep Frier."
+Official motto: Out of the Frying Pan and Into the Deep Frier."

 After the food was mentioned in 2004 by Jay Leno on NBC's Tonight Show in the United States, The Lancet commissioned the University of Dundee to validate the association between Scotland and the deep-fried Mars bar.
 It undertook a telephone questionnaire survey of 627 fish and chip shops in Scotland, 62% of which responded, and found: